rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

   otherwise continue;
 ~~~

-In one CPU situation, there is no problem executing this part of program and the program runs without
+In a one CPU situation, there is no problem executing this part of the program and the program runs without
 stopping since the `if` statement is always false.
-Now, what if there are multi CPUs (or cores) and
+Now, what if there are multiple CPUs (or cores) and
-the variable `x` and `y` are shared among these multi CPUs (or cores)?
+the variable `x` and `y` are shared among these CPUs (or cores)?
 If the `if` statement happens before
-`y = 2` in one of CPUs (since `x` and `y` is shared, when one CPU updates `y`, the other CPU can't touch
+`y = 2` in one of the CPUs (since `x` and `y` are shared, when one CPU updates `y`, the other CPU can't touch
 it and just proceed to the next step), the second CPU will stop running the program since it thinks
-`y = 0` and `x = 1` and `if` statement is true for that CPU.
+`y = 0` and `x = 1` and the `if` statement is true for that CPU.
 So, sharing data among CPUs (or cores) in
 parallelization should be "sequentially consistent".

 ### Surface-to Volume Ratio

 In a parallel algorithm, the data which is handled by a CPU (or a core) can be considered in two parts:
-the one which needs the data that other CPUs (or cores) controls for computation and the other which a
+the part the CPU needs that other CPUs (or cores) control and a part that the CPU (or core) controls itself
-given CPU or core controls and can compute.
-The whole data which a CPU or a core compute is the sum of
+and can compute.
+The whole data which a CPU or a core computes is the sum of
 the two.
 The data under the control of the other CPUs (or cores) is called "surface" and the whole data
 is called "volume".

 The surface data requires communications.
 The more surface there is, the more communications among CPUs
-(cores) are needed and the longer the wall clock time of a program takes to finish.
+(cores) are needed and the longer the wall clock time the program takes to finish.

 Due to Amdahl's law, you want to minimize the number of communications for the same surface since
 each communications takes finite amount time to prepare (latency).
 This suggests that the surface data
 be exchanged in one communication if possible, not small part of the surface data exchanged in multiple
 communications.
-Of course, the sequential consistency should be obeyed when the surface data is exchanged.
+Of course, sequential consistency should be obeyed when the surface data is exchanged.